1. Education

 Explore other top conferences: ACC | Big East | Big Ten | Big 12 | Pac 10 | SEC

-• For acceptance rate, test scores, costs and other information, see the University of Cincinnati profile
+• For acceptance rate, test scores, costs and other admissions information, see the Butler University profile.

-• For acceptance rate, test scores, costs and other information, see the UConn profile
+• For acceptance rate, test scores, costs and other admissions information, see the Creighton University profile.

 DePaul University

-With roughly 24,000 students between its graduate and undergraduate programs, DePaul University is the largest Catholic University in the country, and one of the largest private universities.
+With over 22,000 students between its graduate and undergraduate programs, DePaul University is the largest Catholic University in the country, and one of the largest private universities.
 DePaul has one of the best service-learning programs in the U.S.

 • Location: Chicago, Illinois